How to Transition from Easter to Spring Home Decor: Simple Swaps That Take Minutes

 spring mantel with large wood mirror and pink candles and wood candlesticks, pink bowl with greenery and

-• Greenery looks great in vases that are made of an organic material, such as stone, ceramic, or metal.
+• Greenery looks great in vases made of organic materials, such as stone, ceramic, or metal.
 If you are using metallics, opt for warm ones, such as brass or copper.

 • If you’re looking for a low-maintenance option, succulents, sansevieria, and spathiphyllum are ideal and thrive in various lighting conditions.